TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 ### Code Stability Framework
 - **Testing Strategy**:
   - Test-Driven Development (TDD) approach
-  - Unit tests with 95%+ coverage
+  - Unit tests with 95%+ coverage using xUnit, FluentAssertions, and Moq
   - Integration tests for all APIs
   - End-to-end tests for user workflows
   - Performance tests with benchmarks